 So, given all these limitations of current approaches to managing MS, this is yet another reason that new approaches are needed.

-Magnetic field therapy
+Magnetic field therapy and multiple sclerosis (MS)

 In the search for other therapies to help manage MS, I have become aware of the potential for pulsed electromagnetic fields (PEMFs) to impact neurological tissue at a fundamental level.
 While there is little evidence at this time to suggest that PEMFs may actually be able to reduce plaque size, there is some suggestion that there is a possibility that PEMFs may be able to reduce recurrences and perhaps delay progression of MS as well.